Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/3-Consensus-Authoring-slides.md

 The blindness is a good property because it makes it impossible to perform a targeted attack (DOS or physical) on the next leader to stall the network.

 Some attacks rely on the leader authoring two competing forks and gossiping them to different parts of the network.
 With PoW, it costs energy for every block you author.
 This makes it expensive to perform such attacks.
+This provides an economic incentive for authors to only author blocks on the "correct" fork.

 ---v